 At least once a year, Christians are reminded of Jesus’ prayer for his disciples that “they may be one so that the world may believe” (see John 17.21).
 Hearts are touched and Christians come together to pray for their unity.
 Congregations and parishes all over the world exchange preachers or arrange special ecumenical celebrations and prayer services.
-The World Council of Churches commemoration of the Week of Prayer for Christian Unity traditionally runs from Friday, January 18 through Friday, January 25 (northern hemisphere, between the feasts of St Peter and St Paul) and around Pentecost (southern hemisphere), which is also a symbolic date for unity.
-It is usually between the Day of Ascension and Day of Pentecost which in 2018 is 10th May and 20th May (the ‘in between’ Sunday is 13th May).
-In 2018, the theme is, “Your right hand, O Lord, glorious in power” is inspired by Exodus 15:6.
-The resources for the week have been prepared by members of different churches in the Caribbean.
+The World Council of Churches commemoration of the Week of Prayer for Christian Unity traditionally runs from January 18 through to January 25 (northern hemisphere, between the feasts of St Peter and St Paul) and around Pentecost (southern hemisphere), which is also a symbolic date for unity.
+It is usually between the Day of Ascension and Day of Pentecost.
+The 2022 dates are 29 May – 5 June 2022 (southern hemisphere).

 Since 1968, the liturgical and biblical material for the annual week of prayer has been jointly coordinated by the WCC’s Faith and Order Commission and the Roman Catholic Church (Pontifical Council for Promoting Christian Unity).